isomerpages/isomerpages-govtech/media/events/_posts/2022-09-20-stack-developer-conference-2022.md

 **Opening address (15 Nov)**
 <br>**Mrs Josephine Teo**
-<br>Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity
+<br>Minister for Communications and Information, and Minister-in-Charge of Smart Nation and Cybersecurity

 ### Guest Speaker